New River (Kanawha River tributary): Course

 This ancient river begins in the Blue Ridge Mountains of North Carolina, and its North Fork and South Fork meet near the City of Boone, North Carolina.
 It flows generally northeastward through the New River Valley portion of the Great Appalachian Valley in western North Carolina and Virginia.
 It then crosses through the Ridge and Valley Province, cutting between Walker Mountain and Sinking Creek Mountain, and then between East River Mountain and Peters Mountain.
 It then turns and following a more northwestward course into West Virginia, where it then cuts through the Appalachian Plateau in the New River Gorge.
-It meets the Gauley River and become the Kanawha River in south-central West Virginia.
+It meets the Gauley River to become the Kanawha River in south-central West Virginia.
 The Kanawha then flows into the Ohio River at Point Pleasant, West Virginia.
 Much of the river's course is lined with steep cliffs and rock outcrops, particularly in its gorge in West Virginia.

 The New River is formed by the confluence of the South Fork New River and the North Fork New River on the Ashe County-Alleghany County line in North Carolina.
 It then flows through Alleghany County into southwestern Virginia, passing near Galax, Virginia.
 It is impounded by three small dams between Galax and Ivanhoe: at Fries, by Byllesby Dam, and by Buck Dam.
 Continuing north, the river enters Pulaski County, Virginia, where it is impounded by Claytor Dam, creating Claytor Lake.
 North of the dam the New River accepts the Little River, bends around three sides of the city of Radford, Virginia and bends again around the Radford Army Ammunition Plant, marking the boundary between Pulaski and Montgomery County, Virginia, before passing through Walker Mountain via a narrow water gap.
 After flowing north through Giles County, Virginia and the town of Narrows, the river crosses into West Virginia.